WHOIGit/ifcb-data-sharer/README.md

 ### Notes on data syncing

 The data sync is a one-way sync from your IFCB device to WHOI's cloud storage.
-IF you add new files to the IFCB that are not currently present in the cloud or update existing files, then those files will be uploaded and synced.
-However, if you delete files from the IFCB device, this WILL NOT delete those files from the cloud.
+Files in the target directory that are not already present in the cloud will be uploaded and synced.
+However, if files are removed or deleted from the target directory, these chagnes are not propgated to the time series on https://habon-ifcb.whoi.edu.
+Updates to the published time series need to be made through log into the IFCB dashboard website.